Kin of dead sex abuse victim sue under new California law | Law-Order

 - United States

-After decades of dealing with the boyhood trauma of being molested by a priest, Jim Bartko sued the Roman Catholic church two years ago under.
+After decades of dealing with the boyhood trauma of being molested by a priest, Jim Bartko sued the Roman Catholic church two years ago.

-But the lawsuit was dismissed when he died four days after speaking publicly about it.

 Lawyers for Bartko's children filed the lawsuit last week in Alameda County Superior Court against the Oakland Diocese for allegedly failing to prevent abuse by the former Rev. Stephen Kiesle that occurred between 1972 and 1975 at St. Joseph's Parish in Pinole, 18 miles (29 kilometers) northeast of San Francisco.